 The best news first: Bhutan is quite possibly the most beautiful country you will ever visit.
 It is also extremely safe.
 Its hospitality industry, which is exclusively focused on low-impact, high-value tourism, is well-established, highly regulated/supervised, and professional.

 Welcome to the land of the Thunder Dragon

-We left very much with the impression that everyone, the government as well as all citizens, have a strong interest in making your stay as pleasant as possible, and they will make an effort to make you feel welcome from the moment you arrive.
+We left very much with the impression that everyone, the government as well as all citizens, have a strong interest in making your stay as pleasant as possible.
+They will make an effort to make you feel welcome from the moment you arrive.

-Some of the local laws might not come across as particularly liberal to Westerners, but overall the atmosphere has a very open touch and feel.
-Make sure you respect the local traditions and rules, of course, but the fellow travellers we spoke with and we ourselves never felt the need to constantly worry about invisible lines we weren’t allowed to cross.
+Some of the local laws might not come across as particularly liberal to Westerners.
+But overall, the atmosphere has a very open touch and feel.
+Make sure you respect the local traditions and rules, of course.
+That said, the fellow travellers we spoke with as well as we ourselves never felt the need to constantly worry about invisible lines we weren’t allowed to cross.
 Quite the contrary.